 This last decision requires thorough consideration because it affects the financial future of the company’s most important resource – its employees.
 If companies (SMEs in particular) are unable or unwilling to create their own pension fund, they can join a collective foundation.
 The trend in company retirement plans is moving away from full-value insurance toward semi-autonomous pension funds.

 This is not a simple question to answer.
 Depending on whether your company is looking for maximum security or a higher interest rate on retirement savings, this will determine whether full-value insurance or a semi-autonomous pension fund is the right solution for you.
 We have drawn up a comparison of both semi-autonomous pension solutions and full-value insurance solutions.
-Our conclusion: In the current environment, insureds have considerably better long-term prospects with a semi-autonomous collective foundation.
+Our conclusion: In the current environment, insureds have considerably better long-term prospects for a larger retirement pension with a semi-autonomous collective foundation.

 As far as corporate retirement funds go, this is a big advantage given today’s low interest rates and in view of demographic developments in Switzerland, i.e. the population pyramid and the shift from active insureds to retirees.

-Guaranteed risk assumption has its price: As full-value insurance from life insurers is subject to strict regulations, pension funds are very conservatively invested, which often means that the equity component is less than 5 percent.
+Guaranteed risk assumption has its price: As full-value insurance from life insurers is subject to strict regulations, pension funds are very conservatively invested, which often means that the equity component is less than 5%.
 This is why even in good investment years insureds can only expect to see scant interest that is barely higher than the statutory minimum interest rate.
 Persistently low interest rates, rising life expectancy and stiflingly strict investment rules make it difficult for full-value insurance to generate returns that are capable of financing the extensive guarantees that are required.
 This results in either unattractive risk premiums that are hardly in line with the market or highly selective admissions for new companies.

-Both semi-autonomous pension solutions and full-value insurance solutions have their pros and cons.
 A look at the Swiss pension fund market shows that demographic changes, rising life expectancy and prevailing low interest rates have put so much pressure on full-value insurance that many providers of full-value insurance solutions are switching to semi-autonomous solutions.
-The number of remaining providers can be counted on one hand.
+The number of remaining full insurance providers can be counted on one hand.